Australia’s Carbon Marketplace is an initiative of the Carbon Market Institute with support from the

 Under the safeguard mechanism, particular facilities are required to keep their emissions at or below a baseline set by the Clean Energy Regulator.

 Safeguard facilities who exceed their emissions baseline are able to surrender Australian carbon credit units (ACCUs) to offset excess emissions.
+Both Kyoto and non-Kyoto ACCUs can be used as offsets under the safeguard mechanism.

 Read more about the